How to Make Chocolate Ganache for Glazes, Frostings, and Truffles

 Milk Chocolate and White Chocolate Ganache

-If you want to add other flavors to your ganache, you can mix in extracts, flavoring oils, or alcohol to the warm ganache.
+If you want to add other flavors to your ganache, you can mix in extracts, flavoring oils, or alcohol after mixing the cream and chocolate together.
 You can also add flavor by steeping the cream in tea or herbs and straining before heating and pouring over the chopped chocolate.
 Melting a little butter with the heavy whipping cream can give a richer flavor and add a little more shine to the finished product.

 In general, ganache can be kept at room temperature for two days; the sugar in chocolate keeps bacteria from growing.
 However, storage suggestions vary based on the percentage of cream you are using.
-I tend to refrigerate my ganache that's made with twice as much cream to chocolate just to be on the safe side.
-I've been told that ganache can last in the refrigerator for a month, but it's never lasted that long at my house.
+To be on the safe side, ganache made with twice as much cream to chocolate can be refrigerated for up to two weeks.
+You can freeze ganache for up to a month.
+Thaw in the fridge overnight and let it come to room temperature before using.
+No matter how you store it, wrap it well to keep moisture out.